Services

 OCT stands for Optical Coherence Tomography.
 It is a safe, easy and non-invasive method to produce a 3D Scan of the retina, optic nerve and macula.
 This can detect very early changes with the retina which may not be visible by just examining the surface because it produces a cross section showing the deeper retinal layers.

-It is very useful for diagnosing diseases affecting the macula, assessing the optic nerve and monitoring overtime for changes before they start to affect the sight.
+It is very useful for diagnosing diseases affecting the macula, assessing the optic nerve and monitoring overtime for changes before they

 Contact Lens Fittings

 Fed up of glasses getting in the way?
 We are able to fit a very wide range of contact lenses to various prescriptions and materials, to give you that freedom from glasses when you need it.
-First time contact lens wear can be daunting so we are here every step of the way.
+First time contact lens wear can be daunting so we are here every step

 We fit the best lenses to suit your eyes, help you learn how to take care of them and insert and remove them safely to line you up for contact lens success!
-The fitting process includes at least 2 appointments so we can follow up and see how you are getting on.
+The fitting process includes at least 2 appointments so we can follow up and see how you

 Contact lens Aftercare Appointments